 The Way My Mind Works When I am With You

-This group of photos was taken at Griffith Woods Park in August through October of 2020.
+The photographs in this series were taken at Griffith Woods Park (Moh’kins’tsis) in August through October of 2020.

 I spent many moments from mid-March through to October of 2020 exploring and learning Griffith Woods Park in Calgary Alberta.

 Walking through the forest with cutters in hand, I prepare to photograph, harvesting a variety of plants with distinctive textures, densities, and colours.
 These characteristics play unique roles in the compositions I create, and I use each plant in a different way.
 Essentially, the plants are my palette and brushes.
 Crouched next to the river, I categorize, arrange, and lay the plants along the edge of the bank.
 In this series, I chose to combine the plants with water since this is an unnatural environment for the selected plants and I was curious to see how the river would interact with the plants and what visual effects this ‘communication’ would create.
 Water’s reflective surface, along with its duality of ease and tension, assists in enhancing and capturing the mysterious qualities behind these natural objects.
 I specifically selected this section of the river, my canvas, for its deep turquoise colour.

 These photographs push my camera and inventiveness to the limit of what single exposure photographs can be.
 I pride myself in constructing highly figurative and imaginative, multifaceted, single exposure images (all cropped with the camera frame), in situ and with minimal postproduction editing.
 I want to create the ‘most complete’ image possible that meets my creative vision in the moment, and avoid using software for extensive editing.